-Camlytics aggregates analytics data for each camera and builds various statistics based on that.
+Camlytics Single aggregates analytics events data for each camera and builds various statistics based on that data.

 Charts show visual representation of events on different time spans.
 They are also convenient for comparing frequency of different event types.
 Basic chart shows distribution of frequency of different event types in defined time range.